Loading...

 Portion Control

-Reduce the portion size of sambar rice and curd rice to limit the intake of carbohydrates, which can help in managing glucose spikes.
+Reduce the portion size of sambar rice and curd rice to help manage your overall carbohydrate intake.

 Increase Fiber Intake